httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 --- abstract

-This document defines HTTP fields to support integrity checksums.
+This document defines HTTP fields that support integrity checksums.
-Digest and Want-Digest can be used for the integrity of HTTP representations.
+The Digest field can be used for the integrity of HTTP representations.
-Content-Digest and Want-Content-Digest fields can be used for the integrity of HTTP message content.
+The Content-Digest field can be used for the integrity of HTTP message content.
+Want-Digest and Want-Content-Digest can be used to indicate a sender's desire to receive integrity fields respectively.

 This document obsoletes RFC 3230.